Falkland Islands Defence Force: Funding

 The Falkland Islands Defence Force today is funded entirely by the Falkland Islands government and has an annual budget of £400,000.

 Organisation

 The FIDF is organised as a light infantry company with additional roles, though, as of 2022, it was reported to be closer to platoon-strength with 40 personnel.
 It is manned entirely by the local population, based on British Army doctrine, training and operations.
 New recruits go through a 12-week training program.
 In an agreement with the British Ministry of Defence, a Royal Marines Warrant Officer Class 2 is seconded to the Force as a Permanent Staff Instructor.

+Members of the FIDF swear allegiance to the Monarch of the United Kingdom, Presently King Charles III, and the Governor of the Island acts as the Commander-in-Chief of the force, however in practice the Governor is obligated by law to consult with the Commander of British Forces on the island on decisions involving the FIDF and act on the advice of the Commander of British Forces.

 Insignia

 Cap badge

 The cap badge is the badge of the FIDF cast in metal.
 It shows the escutcheon party per bend, with a Sea Lion in the lower half, and the rear end of an old sail ship in the upper half, surrounded by the slogan "Desire the Right".
-This badge was formerly the Coat of arms of the Falkland Islands from 1925–1948.
+This badge was formerly the Coat of arms of the Falkland Islands from 1925 to 1948.